buffaloj/BufTools.DataStorage/README.md

 ```

 ## Table Functions
-To use a Table Function that lives in the database, you first define an empty static function in C# with the same signature as the DB function and mark it with [Function(dbFuncName)].
+To use a Table Function that lives in the database, first define an empty static function in C# with the same signature as the DB function and mark it with [Function(dbFuncName)].
 That function can then be called from an instance of IStoreData.

 Define the function:
 ```cs